Friday, June 27, 2025

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators improved a little, but remained bearish at -13 (13 more Bear indicators than Bull indicators) - the 10-dMA of the spread continued down – another bearish sign.
+The daily, bull-bear spread of 50-indicators declined to Neutral at +2 (2 more Bull indicators than Bear indicators).
+I consider +5 to -5 the neutral zone.
+The 10-dMA of the spread continued down – a bearish sign.

 BOTTOM LINE